 For program years 2018-21, the City of Eugene has submitted two STIP Enhance applications:

 River to Ridges Bikeway (Phase 3)

 Through the Pedestrian and Bicycle Master Plan process the community reconfirmed a decades-old desire to develop a family-friendly bicycling connection from south Eugene to the Willamette River and the Ruth Bascom Path network that straddles the river.
 A portion of the network, the Amazon Path, extends 1.4 miles through the center of Eugene (Phase 1).
-In 2017, the city will construct an additional 1.2 miles on the south end of the corridor (Phase 2).
+In 2018 the City constructed an additional 1.2 miles of protected bikeway on the south end of the corridor (Phase 2).
 The remaining gap links the existing path which feeds parks, schools, and neighborhoods, into downtown Eugene and its shopping and employment destinations.
-The connected network will provide a continuous, separated, bicycling connection between neighborhoods, recreation opportunities, schools, transit stations, and employment centers.
+The connected network will provide a continuous, separated, safe, and comfortable bicycling connection between neighborhoods, recreation opportunities, schools, transit stations, and employment centers.

 Roosevelt Path/HWY 99 Path Connection